 Citizen didn’t just master quartz in the 1970s, though.
 Instead, they also began working with solar-powered movements.
 This technology innovated the watch world because it created somewhat of a hybrid between conventional and new age machinery.
 On the one hand, these watches were battery-powered, making them incredibly cheap and accurate.
 On the other, you could go many years without changing that battery, making them behave a bit like an automatic watch.
 Citizen saw the fantastic opportunity that solar-powered quartz presented, and they went all-in on the Eco-Drive.
 They are now synonymous with solar.

 Despite Citizen’s low prices, they definitely don’t skimp on materials.
 Each Eco-Drive watch has a thick case, is made from stainless steel, and has a scratch-resistant crystal.
 The one issue that you might run into is that some of their budget options do not have real leather straps.
 That said, you can spend a bit extra and get a genuine one if that is important to you.

 You have a ton of options when it comes to the appearance of your Citizen Eco-Drive.

 Common aesthetics include dress, aviation, diving, and field pieces.
-The one thing I will say to group them all together is that Citizen clearly puts a substantial amount of money into design.
-These watches are absolutely gorgeous, classic looking, and totally original.
+The one thing I will say to group them all together is that Citizen clearly puts a substantial amount of money into the design.
+These watches are absolutely gorgeous, classic-looking, and totally original.
 You’ll ultimately have to choose which style suits you best, but no matter what, you’ll be getting a really good-looking timepiece.

 - The battery sends a wave of energy to vibrate the quartz crystal.